 - Sites to learn and also practice the Japanese language

 - How to translate and learn Japanese using jisho?

-Word processors are software programs that help users to insert, edit, format and save text documents.
-Most also offer additional functions that can help translators, writers and reviewers to compare or review documents, to save information in different formats or layouts (for example, as tables) and to convert files to different file formats.
+Word processors are software programs that help users enter, edit, format and save text documents.
+Most also offer additional functions that can help translators, writers, and proofreaders to compare or proofread documents, to save information in different formats or layouts (eg, as tables), and to convert files to different file formats.

 Translation memory systems and other translation tools often interact with word processors to provide assistance to translators directly in the word processor environment.

 This will depend exclusively on you, which path will you choose?
 I just laid out the paths, but I can't choose for you.
 In the most I can only wish you good luck and ask that whatever the way, you have to try your best.